schnauzersoft/frank-cli/docs/features/hcl-templating.md

 # HCL Templating

 Frank supports HCL (HashiCorp Configuration Language) templating for Kubernetes manifest generation.
-This provides a simpler alternative to Jinja templating with basic variable substitution capabilities.
+This provides legitimate HCL syntax that is parsed and converted to Kubernetes YAML in memory.

 ## Supported File Extensions